survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ## Minifying JavaScript

-The point of **minification** is to convert our code into a smaller form.
+The point of **minification** is to convert the code into a smaller form.
 Safe **transformations** do this without losing any meaning by rewriting code.
 Good examples of this include renaming variables or even removing entire blocks of code based on the fact that they are unreachable (`if (false)`).

 Unsafe transformations can break code as they can lose something implicit the underlying code relies upon.
 For example, Angular 1 expects specific function parameter naming when using modules.
 Rewriting the parameters breaks code unless you take precautions against it in this case.